 Best Hiking Shoes for Technical Terrains

-Made for powering through tricky terrain, Salewa’s Wildfire Edge GTX Shoes won’t disappoint.
+Made for powering through tricky terrain, the Salewa Wildfire Edge GTX Hiking Shoes won’t disappoint.
 They can be adapted from hiking mode to climbing mode thanks to the Switchfit system that works by tightening or loosening the laces and eyelets.
+The result is that your toes are more squished together when activated, imitating the tight fit of climbing shoes.

-For women, the Mountain Trainer Lite Gore-Tex Shoes offer similar comfort and reliability.
+For women, the Wildfire Canvas Hiking Shoes offer similar comfort and reliability.
 The synthetic, ventilated upper makes them suitable for warmer conditions.
 The adjustable lacing also makes them quick to throw on and tighten.
+While these don’t feature the same Switchfit technology as the Edge GTX shoes, they are built for a mix of hiking and easy climbing typical of approach trails.

 Price: 0.00$